NHS Tayside: History

 NHS Tayside was originally formed as Tayside Health Board in April 1974.
 It replaced the Eastern Regional Hospital Board, which itself had been created in July 1948 as a result of the creation of the National Health Service, as having the responsibility for managing hospital provision in Dundee, Angus and Perth and Kinross (the Eastern Regional Hospital Board had also had some responsibility for hospitals in north and east Fife).
 It also took over the functions of Dundee Mental Hospitals (Board of Management), which had been formed in 1948 to administer mental health provision within Dundee.

 It was organised into three Community Health Partnerships (CHPs): Angus, Dundee and Perth, which were replaced by health and social Care Partnerships that became fully operational in April 2016.

 As of 2017 it is responsible for the governance of 3 major hospitals, several community hospitals and over 60 GP surgeries and other health centres.
 These employ over 30,000 staff.

 Change of administrators

 In April 2018 a new chairman and chief executive were appointed to run NHS Tayside as a "special measure" by the Scottish Government, after Health Secretary Shona Robison said there were concerns about whether NHS Tayside could manage its own finances.

+Eljamel scandal

+Sam Eljamel worked under NHS Tayside as Head of Neurosurgery at Ninewells Hospital in Dundee from 1995 until 2013.
+Eljamel faced serial allegations of malpractice and is alleged to have harmed up to 200 patients during botched and unnecessary operations.
+In 2022 an internal Scottish Government report stated that NHS Tayside repeatedly let patients down with failures in the way Eljamel was supervised and in their communication with patients.
+In April 2023, then-Minister for Public Health Michael Matheson launched an independent review of NHS Tayside in relation to Eljamel.
+A public inquiry was announced in September of that year, to be headed by Judge Lord Weir.

+The public inquiry opened in November 2025, hearing evidence that NHS Tayside had destroyed 40 operating theatre logbooks covering the period Eljamel had practised at Ninewells Hospital, despite a "do not destroy" order being in place, which was described by the inquiry's senior counsel, Jamie Dawson KC, as a potential breach of the Inquiries Act 2005.